 Welcome to The Birds of Lundy website

 This website is a companion to the book The Birds of Lundy published in 2007.
 It aims to provide accessible updates to the text, with details of all notable sightings.
-This includes any information that adds significantly to our knowledge of the island’s commoner birds, as well as details of rare and unusual species recorded during the last eight years.
+This includes any information that adds significantly to our knowledge of the island’s commoner birds, as well as details of rare and unusual species recorded during the last ten years.

-The latest updates to the species accounts were posted in March 2015 and cover all records up to the end of 2014.
+The species accounts have been fully updated to the end of 2015.
 Click on Species Updates in the menu bar on the left-hand side of this page.
 The Breeding and Ringing pages have also been updated to the end of 2015.

 Bird recording on Lundy

 Lundy’s Bird Recorders, on behalf of the Lundy Field Society (LFS), are Tim Davis and Tim Jones.
 Part of their role is to prepare the annual LFS Logbook in which visitors to the island may enter details of their bird and other wildlife sightings.
 Tim and Tim work closely with the Devon Bird Recorder, Kev Rylands, and the Devon Birds Records Committee (DBRC), and compile the annual Lundy Bird Report published by the LFS and distributed free to Members.

 Buying the book – and plans for an update

 The Birds of Lundy is now out of print, but copies are available from online book re-sellers such as AbeBooks and auction sites, including eBay.
 We are intending to publish a fully updated text, with a limited print run alongside an e-book, in the not too distant future.